|Request to download this data|

 - Interpolation of orthophoto imagery and parcel data from MassGIS

 The attribute section of this document contains additional information regarding data sources utilized in the development of this datalayer.

 Point Development Tool

-To facilitate conversion of institutional knowledge and paper data to a digital format, the MassDEP GIS Program created the Point Development Tool (PDT), a customized application using ESRI’s ArcView 3.x software (the PDT application was an extension to the MassGIS DataViewer).
+To facilitate conversion of institutional knowledge and paper data to a digital format, the MassDEP GIS Program created the Point Development Tool (PDT), a customized application using ESRI’s ArcView software (the PDT application is available as an extension to the MassGIS DataViewer).
 The PDT provides a standardized platform that guides users through the automation and documentation of geographically referenced point data.
 MassDEP technical staff used the PDT to locate facilities based on knowledge gained in the course of their professional activities.
 On screen digitizing using the PDT was the primary method of automation.

 Using data in the “development coverage,” the PDT navigates data developers to the general vicinity of a site.
 The PDT then displays the best digital base imagery available for that vicinity.
 In 1998, the PDT used MassGIS 1 meter (1:5,000) black and white digital orthophoto images (DOQ) as the default basemap.
 Where 1 meter 1:5,000 DOQs were not available, the PDT defaulted to 1 meter USGS (1:12,000) black and white digital orthophoto images or (1:25,000) USGS topographic quadrangle imagery respectively.
 When data development began, the only available digital basemap imagery for much of Massachusetts was the MassGIS scanned USGS (1:25,000) topographic images.
 Therefore, the base scale of this datalayer is considered to be 1:25,000.